 Glen Gulutzan enters his season season behind the bench with a new assistant in Curt Fraser.
 Former assistant Willie Desjardins will coach the club's AHL squad, which could bode well for the future.
 It's a relatively inexperienced coaching staff, but that's not always a detriment.
 Gulutzan showed at times last season that he's still learning on the job, but that he's also up for the challenge of succeeding at the NHL level.
 He gained two teachers on the ice in Jagr and Whitney, who will help in the development of the team's younger players.

 "Glen Gulutzan is one of the best young coaches in the NHL.
-The question is, how young?"
+The question is, how young?""Some people say as young as 12 years old.

 "But the Dallas Stars won't release Glen Gulutzan's birth certificate.
 If he even has one."